 Discussion session 3 (key points):

 How reliable is it to base data for models on one or few species?
-(Question to John)
+(Question to John Pinnegar)

 Quite reliable as indicators; knock-on effects might be highlighted.
-(Comment John)
+(Comment John Pinnegar)

 What about your interest in doing an experiment on oil and gas installations as artificial reefs?
-(Question to Tom)
+(Question to Tom Wilding)

 This would mainly depend on the research question.
 There are many different questions.
 One could be how certain fish species are influenced by the rig structures.
-(Comment Tom)
+(Comment Tom Wilding)

 There is much anecdotal evidence that seals are following pipelines and also that fishermen target them for fish despite the risk of losing their fishing gear.
 Both might indicate that fish is more abundant here.
-(Comment to Debbie)
+(Comment to Debbie Russell)

 What are the effects of changing from soft sediment to reef habitat?
-(Question to Tom)
+(Question to Tom Wilding)

 Halo effect of reefs around the structures, but to what extend we cannot say.
-(Comment Tom)
+(Comment Tom Wilding)

 Is there a consensus among the science community how the North Sea should look like?
 A benchmark?

 Plea to put more money into the £3 million of the INSITE, because it might not seem a lot, but might offer future knock-on effects for more collaborations and funding.
-(Comment by Dave).
+(Comment by Dave Patterson).

-Session 4:
+Session 4 – The way forward

-Ian Boyd:
+Ian Boyd, Defra:

-It is great to have two marine stakeholders in one room, even though there might have been some tensions (e.g. Brent Spar).
+It is great to have marine stakeholders in one room, even though there might have been some tensions (e.g. Brent Spar).

 Agrees that there are inconsistencies in the current decommissioning legislation.
-(Reference to Moya)
+(Reference to Moya Crawford)

 People do not always make logical decisions and they learn slowly; we as scientists have to provide the evidence and challenge current ways of thinking